Arthur A. Quinn

 Arthur Augustine Quinn (May 13, 1866 – February 2, 1957) was an American labor union pioneer, leader, politician, and banker.
-He served as General Organizer for the United Brotherhood of Carpenters and Joiners of America and Canada from 1902-1906 and second vice president from 1906-1908.
-He served as the New Jersey State President of the American Federation of Labor from 1913 to 1933 and Comptroller of the Customs of the Port of New York and New Jersey from 1933-1951.
+He served as General Organizer for the United Brotherhood of Carpenters and Joiners of America and Canada from 1902 to 1906 and second vice president from 1906 to 1908.
+He served as the New Jersey State President of the American Federation of Labor from 1913 to 1933 and Comptroller of the Customs of the Port of New York and New Jersey from 1933 to 1951.
 A member of the Democratic Party, Quinn served in the New Jersey General Assembly from 1913 to 1915 and in the New Jersey Senate from 1929 to 1933.

 Early life

 Arthur Augustine Quinn was born on May 13, 1866, in Ward 7 Philadelphia, to Jane (Mcdonnell) and Terrence T. Quinn.
 One of nine children, the family moved to Perth Amboy, New Jersey, in 1874.
 Terrence's family originated from County Tyrone in Ireland.
 They immigrated through the port of Philadelphia in 1854.
 Jane (Jeanette) McDonnell originated from Kilglass in County Sligo in Ireland.
 She immigrated with her father Alexander first through Montreal and later Philadelphia.
 Terrence served along with his brother in the 24th Regiment Pennsylvania Volunteers during the civil war.

 Terrence is listed in a February 5, 1887 article as a regional leader and a coal trimmer where he explains the injurious conditions caused by working with the coal for both him as his coworkers.
 At the time, he notes that half his pay went to health treatments and the remainder to his family.
-Terrence is listed in the article as one of the original remaining Lehigh valley coal trimmers to settle in Perth Amboy.February 5, 1887, New York Times article He would die September 29, 1903 from asthma (emphysema), which was a directly caused by the conditions noted in the article.
+Terrence is listed in the article as one of the original remaining Lehigh valley coal trimmers to settle in Perth Amboy.
+Terrence would die September 29, 1903 from asthma (emphysema), which was a directly caused by the conditions noted in the article.

+The conditions described in the article directly contributed to his death from asthma (emphysema) on September 29, 1903.